CoshChen/Daily-Behavior-Study/README.md

 * ### DataLoader.py
   This script lodes a csv file and save the dataset in numpy arrays.
 The index=0 along the time direction corresponds to the latest record.

+ # Functions to Build Models

+ * QIF_Tensorflow.py: tensorQIF function and a regularizer.
+ * Utils.py: Functions to make matrix inputs and the feature reduction.